RanJani044/distributed_inmemeory_counter/README.md

 - If you want to add a new node dynamically to the system, you can specify the -newnode flag along with the port of the new node: go run main.go -port=8080 -peers=8081,8082 -newnode=8083
 - This will start a node on port 8080, register peers at ports 8081 and 8082, and dynamically add a new node at port 8083.

+How does your system handle network partitions?
+- In the event of a network partition, the system will continue to operate as normal on the isolated partition.
+- The nodes within the partition can still increment their counters independently.
+- Once the network partition is resolved, the system will propagate any missing increments to the previously isolated nodes through the increment API.
+- This ensures eventual consistency, although it does not guarantee immediate consistency after a partition is resolved.

+- If a node can't communicate with its peers for a while, it will eventually propagate any increments once communication is restored.
+- However, during the partition, nodes may have divergent counter values, which will be reconciled once the partition is resolved.

+What are the limitations of your design?
+- Eventual Consistency: The system guarantees eventual consistency but does not provide strong consistency.
+This means there may be temporary discrepancies in the counter values across nodes, especially during network partitions or failures.
+- Failure Handling: If a node crashes or becomes unreachable for an extended period, the system will eventually remove it from the peer list.
+However, the system does not offer fault tolerance mechanisms such as leader election or replication for recovery.
+- No Retry Logic: In the current design, if an increment propagation fails (e.g., if the peer node is unreachable), the system does not retry the operation.
+It only removes the peer from the list, which may lead to inconsistencies if the peer was temporarily unavailable.
+- No Centralized Coordination: There is no centralized coordination between nodes.
+Each node is essentially independent, and while they can communicate and synchronize counters, there is no single point of truth.